Perseus-w/Perseus-w.github.io/_posts/2025-02-19-Website-Creation.md

 ## The Implementation

 I've always wanted to create a website for the longest time, but I either didn't have the time or didn't know the best way to do so.
 I finally sat down one day and brainstormed how to make it happen.
-I threw around the possibilities of using one of those website creating websites or also thought about just coding the entire website from scratch.
+I threw around the possibilities of using one of those website building tools or also thought about just coding the entire website from scratch.
 After some further research, I finally settled on using a modified Jekyll template, hosted through GitHub Pages, and paired with a custom domain name.
 With this setup I have a website with a secure TLS connection, no home network being put at risk, and I can share all the information I would like over my own personal domain.

 <br>